mionita1980/trivy-updated/README.md

 # trivy-updated

-A trivy with the vulnerability definitions up-to-date.
+A trivy image, with the vulnerability definitions up-to-date.

 The purpose of this image is to use a trivy image without having to wait for it to update its vulnerabilities database.
 Plus, sometimes, updating the vulnerabilities database fails due to too many connections.
 This image gets built 2 times a day and, if being a maximum of 12h behind with the vulnerabilities is ok for you, you can use it.